Updated July 20, 2022 by Chris Scott

 Start by tracking your dental practice website’s Google Maps rankings (Local SEO).

-Here’s an example of on-the-fly reporting with the Cutting Edge Dental Marketing Dashboard rankings tracking section showing target keywords growth for a dental implant focused practice after a few months.
-Cutting Edge took over their website and dental marketing mid July:
+Here’s an example of on-the-fly reporting with the Cutting Edge Dental Marketing Dashboard rankings tracking section showing target keywords growth for a dental implant-focused practice after a few months.
+Cutting Edge took over its website and dental marketing mid-July:

 “If you can’t measure it, you can’t improve it”.